jquery/learn.jquery.com/page/using-jquery-core/faq/how-do-i-select-an-element-by-an-id-that-has-characters-used-in-css-notation.md

 	"title": "How do I select an element by an ID that has characters used in CSS notation?"
 }</script>

 Because jQuery uses CSS syntax for selecting elements, some characters are interpreted as CSS notation.
-For example, ID attributes, after an initial letter (a-z or A-Z), may also use periods and colons, in addition to letters, numbers, hyphens, and underscores (see [W3C Basic HTML Data Types](http://www.w3.org/TR/html4/types.html#type-id)).
-The colon (":") and period (".") are problematic within the context of a jQuery selector because they indicate a pseudo-class and class, respectively.
+In order to tell jQuery to treat these characters literally rather than as CSS notation, they must be escaped by placing two backslashes in front of them.

-In order to tell jQuery to treat these characters literally rather than as CSS notation, they must be "escaped" by placing two backslashes in front of them.
+See the [Selector documentation](http://api.jquery.com/category/selectors/) for further details.

 ```
 // Does not work: